 The only people who like inflation are those who own real assets that inflate along with inflation.
 These assets generally include stocks, real estate, and precious metals.
-Before the pandemic, owners of health care, child care, elder care, and higher education businesses also significantly benefitted as you can see from the chart below.
+Before the pandemic, owners of health care, child care, elder care, and higher education businesses also significantly benefitted.

 Inflation Is Boosting Asset Values

 During boom times, when employers are hiring aggressively and wage growth is increasing above CPI, the Federal Reserve may need to raise interest rates before inflation gets out of control.